HippoEug/HackTheBox/Machines (Easy)/Devel.md

 Our NMAP scan revealed `Anonymous FTP login allowed (FTP code 230)` on Port 21, and with a metasploit auxilary scanner we see that everybody has read/write permissions.
 We can upload a reverse shell that's supported by IIS.

 ### 5. Reverse Shell Execution
-We try uploading and executing various reverse shells, first in PHP which failed, then a ASPX reverse shell.
+We try uploading and executing various reverse shells, first in PHP which failed to execute, then a ASPX reverse shell.
 We are able to execute the ASPX reverse shell and get a connection on our Kali machine.

 ### 6. Privilege Escalation Failed Attempts
 This part was a headache, you can ignore this section.
 I basically tried elevating the regular shell into something more powerful, like meterpreter or simply perform privilege exections which failed.
 We also upload `winPEAS` tool to enumerate the system to find for weak spots for privilege escalation.
 Although `winPEAS` tool was successfully ran, I failed to find something to work from.